 Darlings, now rumour has it, she nobbled a fair few recipes from other famous cooks, such as Eliza Acton, who in 1845 published Modern Cookery for Private Families – slapped wrist, Mrs Beeton!
 She also included recipes in Beeton’s Book of Household Management that were created by readers of her monthly column, thus the recipes were first showcased in her husbands (Mr Samuel Orchart Beeton) publication - The Englishwoman’s Domestic Magazine.

-Righty oh, let’s return our focus to Mrs Beeton’s Benevolent Soup which I decided to rename Mrs Beeton’s Cold Winter Soup.
+Righty oh, let’s return our focus to Mrs Beeton’s Mrs Beeton’s Useful Soup for Benevolent Purposes.
 You see, during the month of February it’s usually rather chilly here in England, yet for some bizarre reason temperatures have reached around 18*C or so – well, I never!

 Anyway, darlings, the history books dictate that in 1858 England endured a terribly harsh and deathly cold winter.
 So much so, our charitable, selfless, and kindly Mrs Beeton set up a soup kitchen from her home and served this hearty, meat-based (ox-cheek) chunky vegetable, and liquor-laced concoction - in Miss Windsor’s case Thatchers cider! to the hungry, homeless, or destitute folk of Hatch End, Pinner, London.
 Therefore, and quite rightly so, Mrs Beeton’s ONE and ONLY recipe was published in her very first book!

 May I add, my revision of this wintery dish is a fabulous fusion between Mrs Beeton’s original 1858 recipe and the 1906 version as mentioned above – and of course, I followed her instructions and cooking methods thoroughly, thus achieved excellence.